GoraNetwork/developer-quick-start/evm/README.md

    Hardhat is not used because it has shown issues with multiple concurrent connections and was lagging behind recent Ethereum forks feature-wise.

- * Mock Axelar cross-chain bridge (`axelar_relayer`).
-Relays cross-chain messages between local master and slave networks provided by Geth.
-   The script is essentially a wrapper client written by Gora around Axelar local development API.

  * Gora smart contracts (files with `.compiled` extension), already compiled into combined JSON format.

-`start_dev_env` script starts Geth instances and the Axelar relayer, deploys Gora smart contracts and stays in the foreground, displaying log messages from the above as they come.
+`start_dev_env` script starts Geth instance, deploys Gora smart contracts and stays in the foreground, displaying log messages from the above as they come.
 Contrary to Gora Developer Quick Start package for Algorand, it must be running at all times to run Gora smart contracts locally.
 There is no way to start a Gora node or its local blockchain on-demand on per-example basis.
 To end your development session and terminate the script, hit Ctrl-C in the terminal window running it.